Note: This article was originally published in The Link magazine.

 Children see summers as a time to play without the worry of schedules and school work.
 Somehow as adults, we don’t experience it that way but that doesn’t mean we can’t pretend.
 After all, everyone who sets foot into the Children’s Museum is invited to travel back to childhood and play along, letting their imagination swoop them away from the worries of the day.

-Here are some of the ways we’re letting our imaginations soar this summer:
+Here are some of the ways we’re letting our imaginations soar this summer (summer 2018):

 - It’s our second summer with Tangle Town, an outdoor installation built by artist Patrick Dougherty with help from volunteers and museum staff.
 Featuring six tons of saplings, it’s a space to create a home, play hide and seek, or just touch, feel, and explore.